cognusion/AllHandsOnDeck/README.md

   -filter="": Boolean expression to positively filter on host elements (Tags, Name, Address, Arch, User, Port, etc.)
-  -quiet=false: Suppress most-if-not-all normal output -sshagent=false: Connect and use SSH-Agent vs. user key -sshkey="/home/you/.ssh/id_rsa": If not using the SSH-Agent, where to grab the key -sudo=false: Whether to run commands via sudo -timeout=60: Seconds before the entire operation times out -user="you": User to run as
-  -workflow=false: The --cmd is a workflow
+  -quiet=false: Suppress most-if-not-all normal output -sshagent=false: Connect and use SSH-Agent vs. user key -sshkey="/home/<current user>/.ssh/id_rsa": If not using the SSH-Agent, where to grab the key -sudo=false: Whether to run commands via sudo -timeout=60: Seconds before the entire operation times out -user="<current user>": User to run as -workflow=false: The --cmd is a workflow
 ```